 Constructed between 1887-1922, the Chicago Area Waterway System (CAWS) provides a connection between the inland river navigation system and the Great Lakes, facilitating the movement of commercial maritime commerce and recreational boating.
 The waterway also serves an important role in the sanitation and flood control system serving Chicago and Northwest Indiana.
 In an effort to control the migration of non-native Asian Carp and other aquatic nuisance species, some have proposed physical separation and closure of the waterway.

 AGLPA opposes closure of navigable waterways in the Great Lakes region.
 Physical separation of the CAWS will result in the disruption of commerce to southern Lake Michigan ports with negative impact on thousands of jobs.
-AGLPA supports efforts to prevent migration of non-native Asian Carp and other aquatic nuisance species between the Great Lakes and Mississippi River basins, while at the same time protecting the vital role of maritime commerce.
+AGLPA supports efforts to prevent migration of non-native Asian Carp and other aquatic nuisance species between the Great Lakes and Mississippi River basins, while at the same time protecting the efficient movement of maritime commerce.

 Asian Carp were imported into the southern United States in the 1960s and 1970s for use in the aquaculture industry.
 Flooding allowed the fish to escape into the Mississippi River system, throughout which it has since migrated.
 In recent years, Asian Carp have approached the Great Lakes through the Illinois River.
 Ecologists fear that should Asian Carp enter and infest the Great Lakes, they will diminish the food supply for native fish species and negatively impact the aquatic ecosystem.